aybe/DUMPSYM/README.md

 The format also recycles fake names for types across all files present in the .SYM file.

-All this makes exploiting its data difficult because it's pretty bulky and 'mostly similar'.
+All this makes exploiting the data difficult because most of it is simply redundant stuff.

-### Example: Bullfrog's Hi-Octane

-When reading the .SYM file, it contains 151273 symbols, literally.

-Once de-duped, you get 24962 symbols, i.e. only ~16% are truly unique.

-## How to use it?

-The command-line application has four commands:
+## Usage

+The following commands are available:

-- `dump` : like the original, prints all the symbols to the terminal
+- `dump` : like the original, prints all symbols to the terminal
-- `header` : generates a C header to import declarations in IDA
+- `header` : generates a C header for importing declarations in IDA
-- `scripts` : generates Python scripts to name functions and variables in IDA
+- `scripts` : generates Python scripts for naming functions and variables in IDA
-- `split` : splits C source output from IDA using file info from the .SYM file
+- `split` : splits IDA pseudo-code output using file information present in the .SYM file

+## Example

+### Bullfrog's Hi-Octane

+PAL version of the game has a MAIN.SYM containing 151273 symbols.

+When de-duped, only 24962 symbols are truly unique, i.e. ~16%.

+The game has 44 files, 900 functions, 311 types, 190 typedefs.

+## Notes

+Not all symbol files are created equal, your mileage may vary.

+Niche stuff isn't implemented yet: classes, overlays, etc.